 As the war intensified, Malta gained a reputation as the “Nurse of the Mediterranean” due to the massive influx of wounded soldiers, tens of thousands of them, pouring onto the island for treatment.
 Many hospital ships were moored along the island’s quays to assist with tending to the sheer numbers of men.

 In the midst of all this, a large percentage of the Maltese population lived in poverty and was uneducated.
 By 1915, the economy had been stagnant for about 30 years, as had wages.
 Child beggars lined the streets of urban Malta, sent on to the streets by their illiterate parents to beg for some extra money.

 Hygiene standards were also relatively primitive at the time, resulting in the occasional cholera and fever scares.
 The most common ailment, however, was trachoma, which wasn’t eradicated from the island until the 1940s.

 While a few hundred people graduated from the University each year, there wasn’t really any work for them.
 Many of them took to the political arena just for the sake of having something to do with their time.
-The one exception for the professional classes was the requirement for doctors to tend to mass influx of wounded Allied troops arriving each day.
+The one exception for the professional classes was the requirement for doctors to tend to a mass influx of wounded Allied troops arriving each day.